Where do you practice medicine?

-Can my family join our consultation?
+Can my whole family join our consultation?

 Absolutely.
 If there are a number of family members or complex family dynamics, it may be better to do an initial consultation separately.
-Once I have an understanding of your medical situation and what you are hoping for, we can then have a family meeting (in person or remotely) where I assist in explaining clinical information, give loved ones a safe space to express their concerns and questions, and try to create a plan that all can support and understand.
+Once I have an understanding of your medical situation and what you are hoping for, we can then arrange a family meeting (in person or remotely) where I assist in explaining clinical information, give loved ones a safe space to express their concerns and questions, and try to create a plan that all can support and understand.